 Admission to the LL.M.
-Program in American Law is open to only a select few foreign graduate students each year.
+Program in American Law is open to foreign graduate students.
 Applicants must have completed a basic law degree from a recognized college, university or law school outside the United States.

 Students must have excellent academic records and strong professional and/or academic recommendations.
 Professional experience and demonstrated leadership skills will also be taken into account in admissions' decisions.
 Students must demonstrate proficiency in English.

 Admissions applications for the fall should be submitted by May 15 each year, but applications will be evaluated as soon as a file is complete.
 A complete application file must include:

 - Application fee of $30 U.S. currency payable online through LSAC, or by check or money order drawn on a U.S. bank.
 The check or money order must be made payable to Florida State University.
 Foreign money orders are not accepted.
 The applicant's complete name and date of birth should be clearly indicated on all methods of payment.

 - Two letters of recommendation.
 At least one letter of recommendation should be from an academic instructor familiar with the student's work.

 - TOEFL or IELTS score (if applicable).
 Go to

 LL.M.
 English Language Proficiency page.

 - Transcripts from each post-secondary school.
 Go to Transcripts.